aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-08/lesson-02.md

 Create a sketch that uses sliders, buttons and other DOM elements to control colors and other variables in your sketch.
 Place the elements on top of the canvas and use `createCanvas(windowWidth, windowHeight);` so that it works well inside Open Processing.

 [Post it to our Open Processing class.](https://openprocessing.org/class/)

-## Classes

-Let's also practice using classes and obejcts.
-Create a sketch that does the following:

-- Create a class called Bouncer
-- Make it behave like our earlier bouncing ball example
-- Create 100 bouncers bouncing on the canvas
-- [Post it to our Open Processing class](https://openprocessing.org/class/86575) in the Object/Classes collection.

-**Or if you want more challenge, make a particle that uses noise() for animating it.**